A Dedicated Family Mediation Service

 The parties and their legal advisors arrange to meet in order to identify the issues within the case and the possible solutions.
 Once an agreement is reached it can be embodied into a court order and because the lawyers have been a part of the whole process through the discussions to reach an agreement there is no need for the parties to have to seek advice elsewhere.

 This method of dispute resolution is becoming increasingly popular as people look for alternative ways to resolve their disputes than going to court.
-For further information or to make an appointment please contact Julian Hawkhead, the Managing Partner of our Leeds office.
+For further information or to make an appointment please contact Julian Hawkhead, our Senior Partner.